 Beautiful beaches can be found all around the island.
 Archaeological sites include a bronzed age settlement called Agia Eirini (1600-1400 BCE) and the ancient city of Karthaia with two temples, recently restored, and an ancient theater.
 On the island with the largest oak forest in the Cyclades, bird-watching is a real delight.

 The island has an extensive network of well preserved footpaths ideal for hiking, some leading to stunning and quite beaches, and possibilities for scuba diving.

 To arrive at Lavrion from Athens take the motorway Attiki Odos to the Airport Eleftherios Venizelos.
 Then take direction Airport-Markopoulo.
 At one point it is indicated right to the Airport and straight to Markopoulo.
 Follow the main sign to Markopoulo.
-(If you come from the Airport go towards Athens/All directions then, do not continue to Athens, take direction Markopoulo.)
-In both cases go straight and continue the road without turning left or right (either to the village Markopoulo or elsewhere), at one moment there will be signs to Lavrion.
+(If you come from the Airport go towards Athens/All directions then,

 The most important settlements of the island are the capital Ioulis, the port Korissia and the fishing village Vourcari.

 Ioulis (or Chora), 6 km from the port, is built along the slopes of a hill on the northern side of the island.
 It is a traditional settlement with narrow streets, where no cars are allowed.
 Stroll around and have